jpsdr/NNEDI3/nnedi3 - Readme.txt

           now, 0 will result in 1.
 For now, if you're using "prefetch" in your script, put the same value on this parameter.

+      Default: 0

+  range -
+      This parameter specify the range the output video data has to comply with.
+      Limited range is 16-235 for Y, 16-240 for U/V. Full range is 0-255 for all planes.
+      Alpha channel is not affected by this paramter, it's always full range.
+      Values are adjusted according bit depth of course.
+This parameter has no effect for float datas.
+      0 : Automatic mode.
+If video is YUV mode is limited range, if video is RGB mode is full range, if video is greyscale (Y/Y8) mode is Y limited range.
+      1 : Force full range whatever the video is.
+      2 : Force limited Y range for greyscale video (Y/Y8), limited range for YUV video, no effect for RGB video.
+      3 : Force limited U/V range for greyscale video (Y/Y8), limited range for YUV video, no effect for RGB video.

+      Default: 0

 The logicalCores, MaxPhysCore, SetAffinity and sleep are parameters to specify how the pool of thread will be created and handled, allowing if necessary each people to tune according his configuration.